RetroDECK/ES-DE/FAQ.md

 ## Is this software available for free, and is it open source?

 ES-DE is available for free on Windows, macOS and Linux and it's released under the MIT open source license.
-For Android it's a paid app available on the [Amazon Appstore](https://www.amazon.com/dp/B0CVXRHWTT) and this port is partially closed source.
+For Android it's a paid app available via [Patreon](https://www.patreon.com/es_de) and this port is partially closed source.

 ## Which operating systems are supported?